drobilc/MatchMaker/homework1/README.md

 # You can also tell the face detector that it should rotate image 90 degrees clockwise
 roslaunch homework1 face_detector.launch rotate_image:=true

+# To specify which detector should be used replace number with 1 for dlib, 2 for haar
+roslaunch homework1 face_detector.launch detector:=<number>
 ```

 If you encounter error on importing the detectors check for missing `__init__.py` file in `scripts/detectors`.